mxsjoberg/learnhub/README.md

 ## Presentation

-    [ ] Create landing page with mockup profile and action buttons (see Doolio.co)
+    [-] Create landing page with mockup profile and action buttons (see Doolio.co) [ ] Add social share button to profile page

 ## Other